haifenghuang/XMLParser/README.md

 - Simple
 - Easy to use and understand
 - Pretty printing XML
-- Node filtering & Selecting
+- Node Filtering & Selecting

 ## Limitations